maheshmobileApp/di360_app/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+## Role Based Access

+  1. Dental Suppliers (Business owner)

+       Dont see Apply or enquiry
+       They will see both talents and job floater Create Job

+  2. Dental Practice

+  3. Dental Professional
+       will see enquiry and Apply
+       professional will only see JOb ( cant see talents) no floating

+  4. Admin